 General Liability Insurance is often, but not always required by landlords or customers, and protects you and your employees from damage or bodily injury done to a third party.

-Professional Liability Insurance/Errors and Omissions Insurance is required for doctors, lawyers, architects, consultants and realtors to protect against legal action taken based on professional work or advice.
+Professional liability and E&O insurance is required for doctors, lawyers, architects, consultants and realtors to protect against legal action taken based on professional work or advice.

 Cyber Insurance is critical if your business relies on technology in order to operate (for example, e-commerce transactions, payroll processing or keeping client records digitized).